carpentries/trainers/governance.md

 * Five (5) voting members
 	* trainer in good standing
+	* Carpentries Core Team members are not eligible
 	* term is for one year
 	* term limit of three (3) years
 * Chairperson